Dani Parejo

-Daniel Parejo Muñoz (/es/; born 16 April 1989) is a Spanish professional footballer who plays as a central midfielder for La Liga club Villarreal.
+Daniel Parejo Muñoz (/es/; born 16 April 1989) is a Spanish professional footballer who plays as a central midfielder.

-After starting out at Real Madrid, Parejo first made a name in La Liga with Getafe.
+After starting out at Real Madrid, who loaned him to Queens Park Rangers in England for four months, he first made a name in La Liga with Getafe.
 Transferring to Valencia in 2011, he went on to appear in 383 official matches for the latter club and win the 2019 Copa del Rey.
-He also spent four months in England with Queens Park Rangers.
+He signed with Villarreal in August 2020, making 270 appearances and claiming the 2021 Europa League.

 Across all youth levels, Parejo won 43 caps for Spain and scored nine goals.
 He made his full debut in 2018, at the age of 28.

 Club career

 Real Madrid

 Born in Coslada, Community of Madrid, Parejo was a product of Real Madrid's youth academy, joining at the age of 14.
 He was called on several occasions by first-team coach Bernd Schuster to train with the seniors and, during the 2006–07 season, played four games for Real Madrid Castilla in Segunda División.

 On 4 August 2008, Parejo signed a one-year loan deal with Championship club Queens Park Rangers, and made his debut five days later, coming off the bench in a 2–1 win against Barnsley at Loftus Road, going on to total 18 official appearances.
 On 17 December, Real Madrid officially recalled the player from his loan effective 1 January 2009, after first-team midfielders Rubén de la Red and Mahamadou Diarra were both out for the campaign with various physical problems.

 Parejo was given the squad number 17, which had previously been assigned to Ruud van Nistelrooy, who was also out for several months due to a serious injury.
 He appeared little during the season, his first match being the 4–0 La Liga away victory over Sporting de Gijón on 15 February as he replaced Sergio Ramos for the final ten minutes.